tbrowder/Date-Names/README.md

 3. Features desired by users

-The basic class is working (see **New features** and **Planned features** above) and is will be able to control casing, absence or presence of periods on abbreviations, and truncation or padding as desired.
+The basic class is working (see **New features** and **Planned features** above) and will be able to control casing, absence or presence of periods on abbreviations, and truncation or padding as desired.

 VERSION 3
 =========